About

 2024went independent.

-nowwriting here, on-call for two clients.
+nowwriting here, on-call for two clients, learning piano badly.

 Contact